MicrosoftDocs/devrampup/README.md

-# The New Developer's Guide to the Cloud
+# Azure skills navigator - the new developer's "Guide to the Cloud"

 Looking to develop your Microsoft knowledge and skills?
 You’re on the right path!